Rule resurrects competitive bidding

 That's not enough, industry stakeholders say.

-There are still numerous procedural and structural flaws with the program, industry stakeholders say.
+There are still numerous procedural and structural flaws with the program, not to mention continued debate about whether home medical equipment should be competitively bid at all, industry stakeholders say.

 "Whether they're Republicans or Democrats, this gives them a legitimate beef with CMS," said Cara Bachenheimer, senior vice president of government relations for Invacare.
 "CMS needs to re-look at this program."